isomerpages/psd-publicservice/_faqs/Application Process.md

 <hr>
 <p><strong>When will I get a response for my job application?</strong>
 </p>
-<p>Agencies will review all job applications received and will contact shortlisted
+<p>Agencies will review all job applications and contact shortlisted candidates
-candidates for interviews.
-All applicants will generally be notified on whether they are shortlisted or not within 4 to 6 weeks of the closing date of the job posting or by the date specified in the job posting.</p>
+for interviews.
+Applicants will generally be notified on whether they are shortlisted within four to six weeks of the closing date of the job posting or by the date specified in the job posting.</p>
 <hr>
 <p><strong>Do I need to send in my curriculum vitae/resume/copies of my educational qualifications after submitting my online application?</strong>
 </p>